khaledabobakr16/University_Management_System/README.md

 # NOTES
 1- Design pattern used : Singleton design pattern.
 2- This project was implemented by a team of four people.
-3- Open the presentation file that fully explains this project.
+3- Open the <mark>presentation</mark> file that fully explains this project.
 [Presentation.pdf](https://github.com/khaledabobakr16/University_Management_System/files/12675102/Presentation.pdf)